Lecturer Pool - Spanish - Spanish & Portuguese

 Experience and demonstrated excellence in teaching at the college level in the US.
-Familiarity with college-level language programs, and relevant teaching experience using current language-teaching methodologies.
+Familiarity with college-level language programs, and relevant teaching experience using communicative language-teaching methodologies.

 Salary is based on an annual full-time salary rate of a minimum of $56,381 for positions ranging from 40% to 100% each semester.
 Actual salary will be commensurate with college level teaching experience.

 UC Lecturers are academic appointees in an organized bargaining unit and are exclusively represented by American Federation of Teachers - Unit 18.

 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family.
 Successful candidates for our academic positions will demonstrate evidence of a commitment to advancing equity and inclusion.
 The Spanish and Portuguese Department is interested in candidates who will contribute to diversity and equal opportunity through their teaching or other related areas.
 Our excellence can only be fully realized by faculty, students, and staff who share our commitment to these values.